0x78f1935/YoutubeSoundTool/README.md

         youtube_tool = YTDTool(['youtube_link', 'youtube_link', 'youtube_link'], download=True)
         youtube_tool._playlist_check()

 I dont know what you download.
 So i cant be responsible for that.
 Keep in mind that downloading music illegal can have consequences.
 Once again I am not responsible for the data that you download with this software.

+After you added your links you are good to go.
+Make sure you have all the packages installed with:

+    python -m pip install -r requirements.txt

+You can start the program by running

+    python run.py

+Works for **python 3.6>=**